HongCheng-Chu/kemono-party-crawler/README.md

 2. Create an excel to ignore the image or video which has downloaded.

 ## Contact me
-Please send the problem to jerry840622@gmail.com, I try my best to help you.
+Please send the problem to jerry840622@gmail.com, I try my best to help you, thank you everyone.

+## Reference
+kemono-dl - AplhaSlayer1964(github)